Kajvdh/chameleon/README.md

 - make sure that the webhost can connect to your anope datebase and put in the details in classes/Config.php
 - edit classes/Config.php with your database details created above
 - edit classes/LightIRC.php with your IRC credentials (replace irc.example.nl with your IRC server)
+- edit classes/LightIRC.php with your lightIRC license (LightIRC requires a license for webcams to work)
 - edit templates/kiwi-conf.tpl with your IRC credentials, webircgateway and jitsi-meet server